rubyconfig/config/README.md

 It won't work with arrays, though.

-It is considered an error to use environment variables to simutaneously assign a "flat" value and a multi-level value to a key.
+It is considered an error to use environment variables to simultaneously assign a "flat" value and a multi-level value to a key.

 ```ruby
 # Raises an error when settings are loaded